danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

-We can now create our SwiftUI rich text editor without having to care about which platform we're on:
+This will make the SwiftUI-specific rich text editor that we'll create next cleaner, since it can implement `ViewRepresentable` without having to care about the platform differences.

+## Creating a rich text editor for SwiftUI

+To use these new text views in SwiftUI, we can create a `RichTextEditor` view that wraps either of the two views depending on which platform we're on:

 ```swift
 #if os(iOS) || os(macOS) || os(tvOS)